 Difference between Jigs and Fixture

 The basic difference between jigs and Fixtures is that jig guides the tool, but a fixture does not.
 However, both jigs and fixtures guide, support, and locate the workpiece.

 The jig has components like a bush that comes in contact with the tool but in the case of fixture, there is no contact with the tool.

-Both jigs and fixtures use 3-2-1 rule to properly constrain a workpiece.
+Both jigs and fixtures use the 3-2-1 rule to constrain a workpiece properly.
 3-2-1 rule is basically locking all degrees of freedom so that the workpiece can not move in any direction.